The Essential Jira Backlog Grooming Guide: Best Practices & Tutorials

 In this guide, we’ll cover:

-- the most practical tips for backlog grooming
+- The most practical tips for backlog grooming

-- three ways you can refine your Jira backlog
+- Three ways you can refine your Jira backlog

-- why backlog grooming makes agile teams more efficient
+- Why backlog grooming makes agile teams more efficient

 A backlog is simply a list of work to be done – or in Jira terms, a backlog is where you create, manage, and house the Jira issues that your team is working on.